-Are you scratching your head trying to figure out how to build tables with custom fields in your website?
+Are you scratching your head trying to figure out how to build tables with custom fields in your WordPress website?

 Before we even dive a little deeper into this, let us first address the need of custom fields altogether.